-The patrol vessels will feature an integrated bridge system, an echo sounder, as well as X and S-band radars.
-The advanced crew communications suite will integrate VLF, MF, HF, VHF, UHF, and satellite communication systems.
+The patrol vessels will feature an integrated bridge system and echo sounder, as well as X and S-band radars.
+The advanced crew communications suite will integrate VLF, MF, HF, VHF, UHF and satellite communication systems.

 The helicopter deck located on the stern of the NOPV will accommodate a single helicopter.
 The deck can support the operations of a 5t-class naval utility helicopter or a 12.5t multi-role helicopter.

 The patrol vessels will be powered by two main diesel engines driving two controllable pitch propellers through twin shafts.
-Each engine develops a maximum power output of 18,200kW.
-The vessels will also integrate a fin stabiliser to reduce rolling motions of the hull.
+Each engine provides a maximum power output of 18,200kW.
+The vessels will also integrate a fin stabiliser to reduce the rolling motions of the hull.

-The propulsion system will provide a maximum speed of 25kt and a maximum range of approximately 11,000km at an economical speed of 16kt.
+The propulsion system will provide a maximum speed of 25k and maximum range of approximately 11,000km at an economical speed of 16k.